But with so many intranet solutions available, how do you decide on the best one for your specific need?

 24. Claromentis

-- Watch out for: Enterprise features and support is more limited.
+Watch out for: Enterprise features and support are more limited.

 25. Axero

-- Watch out for: Deeper EX or mobile access may need additional tools
+Watch out for: Deeper employee experience or mobile access may need additional tools.

 | Feature |